Gluten free turkey cheese melt with bacon, lettuce, and tomato is a fun way to enjoy turkey leftovers.

 Enjoy!

-More sandwich and wrap ideas
+More gluten free sandwiches and wrap ideas

 Review: Against the Grain rolls – Here’s my review of gluten free Against the Grain rolls including recipes for three savory and simple gluten free sandwiches you’ll love.